itsang5893/Patient-NoShow-Tracker/README.md

 # Patient No-Show Tracker

 A Python-based tool that analyzes patient appointment records to identify individuals with frequent no-shows and upcoming appointments within the next 5 days.
-Generates a concise report to support proactive clinic scheduling and outreach.
+Generates a concise report to optimize scheduling and business operation.

 Author: Isaac Tsang